BCI Awards Judges 2025

 Why did you want to become a BCI Awards Judge?

-I really wanted the opportunity to be able to recognise the individuals and organisations in our industry with the prestige of a BCI award, being able to show that there are trailblazers setting the path for the rest of us to follow, the in benefit and furtherment of our industry to address not only the challenges we face today, but those that await us in the future.
+I really wanted the opportunity to be able to recognise the individuals and organizations in our industry with the prestige of a BCI award, being able to show that there are trailblazers setting the path for the rest of us to follow, the in benefit and furtherment of our industry to address not only the challenges we face today, but those that await us in the future.
 Additionally, I felt that it would also serve as a learning experience for myself, in seeing how others in the industry to charging into the future and breaking into new and uncharted territories.

 Why did you want to become a BCI Awards Judge?